Urostomy: Techniques

 A "continent urostomy" is an artificial bladder formed out of a segment of small bowel.
 This is fashioned into a pouch, which can be emptied intermittently with a catheter.
 It avoids the need for a stoma bag on the urostomy.

 Routine care

 The appliances are usually changed at a time of low fluid intake, such as early in the morning, where less urine production makes changing easier.
+Maintaining healthy peristomal skin is a key aspect of urostomy care, as contact with urine can cause irritation and skin breakdown.
+A 2008 systematic review found that peristomal skin problems are among the most commonly reported complications across all ostomy types.

 Indications

 Urostomy is most commonly performed after cystectomy, such as may be necessary in, for example, bladder cancer.
 Other indications include severe kidney disease, accidental damage or injury to the urinary tract, surgical complications because of non-related pelvic or abdominal surgery, congenital defects that cause urine to back up into the kidneys, or urinary incontinence.

+Epidemiology

+Urostomy is the least common of the three primary ostomy types.
+A 2023 prospective study found that urostomies accounted for approximately 9.7% of all ostomy surgeries, compared with 55.1% for colostomies and 35.2% for ileostomies.